 How has a DAM solution solved these problems?

 It’s more user-friendly.
 Registered users of the Digital Library can now log in and save photos to an album, download images individually and pin materials to save them for viewing later.
 We have also set up a process for users wanting to purchase images.
 When a purchase has been made and the payment has gone through we are able to approve it and then they can download the image.
 None of that was available before.
 If someone wanted an image from us we had to do everything via email and then send them the file transfer through something like DropBox, which was very labour intensive and cumbersome for employees.
 It means that something which previously took several days has now been cut down to just a few hours.

 Where does the WHHA source images of the White House and presidents from?

 We have a photographer on staff and a media specialist, so sometimes they’ll be included in the press pool for events like state dinners, arrival ceremonies or the tree-lighting ceremony at Christmas every year, but we’re really concentrating on the house itself.
 We don’t bring in every photo that gets taken of the president because our interest is not in the presidents, our interest is in the house.
 Sometimes those things will be the same and sometimes they won’t.

-Do you often receive requests from organisations who want to use your images?
+Do you often receive requests from organizations who want to use your images?

 During the inauguration, we were working with most of the major news networks in the United States, as well as several other big publications.
 There were a lot of stories written about the Oval Office and the West Wing of the White House, because traditionally the new president re-decorates the Oval Office to their own liking.
 We provided a lot of people with different images of the Oval Office, showing what it looked like under Kennedy or Nixon and so on.
-We also work with film and television programmes as well who are shooting stuff that is set at the White House.
+We also work with film and television programs as well who are shooting stuff that is set at the White House.